 To ensure that state lawmakers are making wise investments in tribal communities, MBPC works with tribal partners to inform the debate.
 To this end, MBPC works closely with tribal governments, tribally-led organizations, advocacy groups, community members, and educators to drive priorities from Indian Country and develop policy proposals.

 To further help inform our work on an ongoing basis, MBPC formed a State-Tribal Advisory Council (S-TAC) in 2013.
 S-TAC members, who represent urban and reservation communities and bring a broad set of expertise, support MBPC in identifying important issues in Indian Country.

-You can get a deeper understanding of our work and policy recommendations by browsing our recent reports.
+You can get a deeper understanding of our work and policy recommendations by browsing our reports and blogs here.

 MBPC is a nonprofit organization focused on providing credible and timely research and analysis on budget, tax, and economic issues that impact low- and moderate-income Montana families.